anna099/hegel/introduction/2-preface.md

 particularities and qualities of an object -- is made possible through negativity.[^57] For this reason, only conceptual thinking can carry actual, positive content; and it does so by negativity and development in the very thing it is thinking about.
-This is what makes Hegel's work **dialectical**.
+The negativity that conceptual thinking acknowledges in reality is central to what we established above as the *subjectivity* of substantial reality.
+All this is what makes Hegel's work **dialectical**.

 Despite what many misconceptions and misrepresentations would have us believe, 'dialectics' is not a readymade method which can be applied universally to any problem of philosophy.
-There is no 'monotonous trick that could be learned and repeated' in Hegel's work, Richard Kroner insists.[^58] Rather, philosophy is dialectical when thinking refuses to trail behind its objects, desperately shuffling propositions and predicates in an attempt to grasp a reality that is constantly changing.
+The idea of a 'thesis' being followed by an 'antithesis', and the two being followed by a greater 'synthesis', is wildly inaccurate and to be found nowhere in Hegel's writing.
+Rather, philosophical thinking is dialectical when it refuses to trail behind its objects, desperately shuffling propositions and concepts in an attempt to grasp a reality that is constantly changing.
+A non-dialectical, argumentative thinker will throw away their 'concepts' as soon as the contradictions of reality challenge them.
+In dialectical philosophy, on the other hand, we are concerned with '*the* concept' [*der Begriff*] as such: the constantly moving account we keep of reality *as a whole*.[^58] The concept is not supposed to 'match' reality or 'signify' it, as someone like William of Ockham would have us believe; rather, the concept *is* reality, in the same way that Plato's 'ideas' or Aristotle's 'essences' are.
+'The "nature" of a thing is something thought, but it also is something operative in the thing,' Richard Kroner writes.[^59]

+As such, when dialectical philosophy encounters contradictions in experience, it takes these moments as *determinate negations*.
+Contradiction is not a failure for Hegel; rather, it is a sign of success.
+A contradiction in the concept's development allows the concept to account for something previously unaccounted for.
+This is precisely the way in which the *Phenomenology* progresses: Hegel (or the narrator, or the protagonist, for this is a 'voyage', after all) expresses his concept -- a claim to grasp reality with absolute certainty -- and elaborates upon it until a contradiction is found.
+It is at these moments of contradiction that the concept *embraces* the negativity it was repressing, and reaches a more holistic stage.
+In the rest of this commentary, I hope to demonstrate how this holism evolves from the simple naivety of sense-perception into the sophistications of drama and politics.

+Today's intellectual atmosphere is skeptical of any grand accounts of 'The Truth'.
+It is more comfortable to concern ourselves with tiny, trivial problems that remain safe among the few people who speak the right academic language.
+A world in which philosophers have something substantial to say about how we live, and how we should live, seems almost ancient.
+But *The Phenomenology of Spirit* isn't yet old enough to be forgotten, and Hegel, despite living in an atmosphere comparable to ours, had the courage to be ambitious.
+It is left to the reader to decide whether or not he was successful.